Code-Institute-Submissions/Arminas19-Project1_Sepresub/README.md

 **More page**
  * header
-   + I added some new styling to my naviagtion (in the More page) to add a more cleaner look
+   + I added some new styling to my naviagtion (in the More page) to add a more cleaner look .
+   + The navigation menu fit's in with my product and the color scheme so it adds to my look and it looks different than my home page navigation.
+   + This navigation acts just like my home navigation and it has the class active on the More page to let the user know where they are at.

    ![More Page Navigation](assets/css/images/More-nav.PNG)
  * Fifa 22 trailer
    + I added a video of the offical Fifa 22 trailer to make the website more applealing and interactive to a user.
    + The video has a title 'Fifa 22 trailer' to let the user know what this video is about.
+   + The purpose of this video is to show the client how the product looks and what to expect.

    ![More Page fifa trailer](assets/css/images/more-fifa-trailer.PNG)
 * More page content